Gentient

 Site Playlist

 While building this site, my music feed kept bringing me great songs.
-It was relentless. and I found it amazing.
+It was relentless and I found it, well, fascinating.

 I saved them into this playlist in the order they appeared.
 I found them meaningful.
 They are on Spotify as the “Gentient.me” playlist below.
 Feel free to emulate the list (Same song version in the same sequence) onto other platforms.
 I can post it here.